Nearly Half of Americans are Struggling With Loneliness Amid Social Distancing, and Many Don't Know Where to Find Help

 Key findings:

-- 55% of respondents said their mental health is suffering because of the coronavirus outbreak, especially millennials (63%) and parents with young children (64%).
+1. 55% of respondents said their mental health is suffering because of the coronavirus outbreak, especially millennials (63%) and parents with young children (64%).

-- 47% of Americans said they're feeling more lonely than usual because of the coronavirus pandemic and the isolation it's caused.
+2. 47% of Americans said they're feeling more lonely than usual because of the coronavirus pandemic and the isolation it's caused.

-- Women, those who live alone, singles and childless Americans cited higher instances of loneliness compared to their peers.
+3. Women, those who live alone, singles and childless Americans cited higher instances of loneliness compared to their peers.

 Mental health of Americans

 More than half (55%) of individuals said their mental health is suffering because of the coronavirus outbreak.
-More women than men — 56% and 54%, respectively— said the coronavirus has taken a toll on their mental health.
+More women than men — 56% versus 54%, respectively— said the coronavirus has taken a toll on their mental health.
 Only about a fifth (18%) of respondents said their mental health state has not changed at all.

 Aspects of the coronavirus that have negatively affected mental health

-Americans overwhelmingly are showing a range of emotions
+Americans feeling a range of strong emotions

-Who is most at risk for feeling lonely
+Who is most at risk for loneliness?

-Social gatherings and communication have been cornerstones of human life.
 During these times of isolation, only half of Americans said they speak to loved ones on a daily basis.
+But for the most part, video chatting and phone calls have helped rather than hurt.

-For the most part, video chatting and phone calls have helped rather than hurt.
-As much as 42% said these virtual visits made them feel less lonely, and just a tenth of respondents said it made their loneliness worse.
+As many as 42% of respondents said that virtual visits made them feel less lonely, while a tenth of respondents said it made their loneliness worse.
 Specifically, Gen Z, millennials and Gen X were the age groups most likely to respond that they felt more lonely after a video conference — 15%, 13% and 11%, respectively.

 Mental health and loneliness resources